rreece/markdown-memo/README.md

 email address instead of mine.

-If you want to put the html online, perhaps a solution for you, because its free and easy, would be to host the pages at github.
+If you want to put the html online, perhaps a solution for you, because it's free and easy, would be to host the pages at github.
 See: [pages.github.com](https://pages.github.com/).